Injury rehabilitation

 Your injury could also allow you to focus on other areas of your fitness or lifestyle while you allow your injury to heal.

-Lifestyle factors that affect recovery
+Factors that affect recovery

 Alcohol and smoking